 63 required credits – view catalog for requirements.

 DLiTE includes online courses, plus three face-to-face sessions each year.
-Face-to-face meetings are typically 2 or 3 days, and occur on the Anoka-Ramsey Community College campus in Coon Rapids, MN.
+Face-to-face meetings are typically 1 to 3 days in length, and occur on the Anoka-Ramsey Community College campus in Coon Rapids, MN.

 DLiTE Program Coordinator Mirlande Erickson email@example.com